 Eidetic images are vivid images stored in our minds from all of our life experiences.
 You’re able to picture those tomatoes and lettuce because at some point in your life you’ve seen both of these vegetables.
-Eidetic images can be powerful tools to help exercise your creativity because they allow you to concretely envision whatever it is you want to create—whether that is something as big as the design of a new company product or something as commonplace as choosing what to wear to work in the morning.
+Eidetic images can be powerful tools to help flex your creativity because they allow you to concretely envision whatever it is you want to create—whether that is something as big as the design of a new company product or something as commonplace as choosing what to wear to work in the morning.
 By using eidetic imagery, your creative thinking becomes less abstract and distant and more concrete and tangible.

 While working with Mattel, Sussman used eidetic imagery to help the design team unlock ideas for new toys.
 She says the first thing she did was have the designers work in a child’s playroom to try to get them into the mindset of how children play.
 “The adult has already been cut off from the real experience of how children play and create, which is kind of magical,” Sussman says.
 “But when you use imagery, you can literally see through the eyes of children and how they play.”